-Future Trends: New Market Opportunities For Prepaid
+Future Trends: New Market Opportunities for Electronic Payments

 As the prepaid industry continues to grow, near-term, new-market opportunities will come from all three major sectors–direct-to-consumer, commercial, and government programs—as well as from the development of new technologies that will require payments.